mariaarnesson/flower_house_e-commerce_application/README.md

 #### If a user is not authenticated:

 A user who is not logged in can see the products existing on the site and the product details page.
-However, the products will not be added to the bag.
 The user cannot leave a review before logging in.
 ![prodcut detail user is not authenicated](media/product_detail_user_not_authenicated.jpeg)

 When the user presses the heart icon, the modal with the message below is displayed:
 ![modal favorites](media/modal_favorites.png)

+However, if the user presses the 'ADD TO BAG' button, the product will be added to the bag even if the user is not logged in to give the opportunity to make a purchase without logging in.

 #### If a user is authenticated: